Kniphofia: Description

-Herbaceous species and hybrids have narrow, grass-like leaves 10–100 cm long, while evergreen species have broader, strap-shaped foliage up to 1.5 m long.
+The genus has herbaceous and evergreen species.
+The herbaceous species and hybrids have narrow, grass-like leaves 10–100 cm long, while evergreen species have broader, strap-shaped foliage up to 1.5 m long.
 All plants produce spikes of upright, brightly coloured flowers well above the foliage, in shades of red, orange and yellow, often bicoloured.
-The flowers produce copious nectar while blooming and are attractive to bees and sunbirds.
+The flowers produce copious nectar while blooming and are attractive to bees and nectar-feeding birds such as sugarbirds and sunbirds.
 In the New World, they may attract nectarivores such as hummingbirds and New World orioles.

-Etymology
+Taxonomy

-The genus Kniphofia is named after Johann Hieronymus Kniphof, an 18th-century German physician and botanist.
+The genus Kniphofia was first erected by Conrad Moench in 1794.
+Moench considered the species he was describing (now Kniphofia uvaria) sufficiently different from Carl Linnaeus's genus Aletris and from Veltheimia to warrant a new genus.
+The name honours Johann Hieronymus Kniphof, an 18th-century German physician and botanist.

 Species

-There are about 73 described species, including two hybrids.
+As of February 2025, Plants of the World Online accepted 73 species, including two hybrids.